 While every setting is different and will likely demand a different set of specifications, there are a few things that are pretty standard across the board you’ll want to keep in mind when creating your underground greenhouse plans:

-● Always capture southern sun – You’ll get the most sun exposure from the southern path of the sun, so make sure to plan windows accordingly if you’re not doing a transparent roof.
-South facing slopes are ideal for building underground greenhouses.
+You’ll get the most sun exposure from the southern path of the sun.
+So, make sure to plan windows accordingly if you’re not doing a transparent roof.
+South-facing slopes are ideal for building underground greenhouses.

-● Use the roof to capture a water source – Regardless of your window placement, your roof can be an excellent way to supply a water source right on top of your greenhouse.
-You can either do a simple rainwater catchment gutter system, or if rainfall isn’t prolific enough, create a radiative rooftop airwell to capture condensation instead.
+Regardless of your window placement, your roof can be an excellent way to supply a water source right on top of your greenhouse.
+You can either do a simple rainwater catchment gutter system or, if rainfall isn’t prolific enough, create a radiative rooftop airwell to capture condensation instead.

-● Redirect cold air – To keep the plants happy and your internal temperature stable, it’s wise to build a cold sink into your greenhouse as well.
-This is basically a narrow channel dug in to the greenhouse, often below a walkway, that allows cool air to sink, and keeps it away from the plants.
+Do you want to keep the plants happy and your internal temperature stable?
+Then it’s wise to build a cold sink into your greenhouse as well.
+This is basically a narrow channel dug into the greenhouse.
+It’s often below a walkway, which allows cool air to sink and keeps it away from the plants.

-● Leave your walls bare – don’t cover them in anything but earthen plasters or cob.
-Remember, you’re capitalizing on that mass to hold onto the sun’s heat – hiding it underneath wood paneling isn’t going to do you any favors.
+don’t cover them in anything but earthen plasters or cob.
+Remember, you’re capitalizing on that mass to hold onto the sun’s heat.
+Therefore, hiding it underneath wood paneling isn’t going to do you any favors.
 Seal it if you must, but let it be a big, dense wall of dirt.

-I wish I could give you some step by step tutorial on how to create one of these, but in truth, all I know is what I’ve read in books and spoken to permaculture experts about in the past.
-There are no comprehensive tutorials detailing this process on the web, and it’s still a pretty fringe concept, even for dedicated gardeners.
+I wish I could give you some step-by-step tutorials on how to create one of these.
+But in truth, all I know is what I’ve read in books.
+Also, spoken to permaculture experts about the past.
+There are no comprehensive tutorials detailing this process on the web.
+Moreover, it’s still a pretty fringe concept, even for dedicated gardeners.

-However, I do highly suggest reading Mike Oehler’s The $50 and Up Underground House – his designs incorporate a greenhouse on the south facing side of his home designs, and the concept is very much the same.
+However, I do highly suggest reading Mike Oehler’s The $50 and Up Underground House.
+His designs incorporate a greenhouse on the south-facing side of his home designs.
+So, the concept is very much the same.

 There are also a few video resources on the subject – this “Greenhouse of the Future” one is particularly well done, rich in information, and the end result is a beautiful earthen jungle room that’s one part sanctuary, one part food production machine.

-The course not only covers passive solar heating and greenhouses, but will also feature special rocket mass heater instruction by the master herself, Erica Wisner.
+The course not only covers passive solar heating and greenhouses.
+It will also feature special rocket mass heater instruction by the master herself, Erica Wisner.
 This course will take place this summer, so if you want a spot, get it now.

-Other than that, if you can’t make it to a class, it’s time to start playing around in SketchUp, rent an excavator, and get to work.
-Though figures vary by climate, these greenhouses have been known to maintain an internal temperature of 40 degrees in 20 degrees below zero weather – without a heat source.
+If you can’t make it to a class, it’s time to start playing around in SketchUp.
+So, rent an excavator, and get to work.
+Though figures vary by climate, these greenhouses have been known to maintain an internal temperature.
+That’s of 40 degrees in 20 degrees below zero weather – without a heat source.

 How long is your growing season?
 Would you produce more of your own food if you had the growing season for it?